hferentschik/drupal-example/README.md

 This git repository helps you get up and running quickly w/ a Drupal installation on OpenShift Express.
 The backend database is MySQL and the database name is the same as your application name (using $_ENV['OPENSHIFT_APP_NAME']).
 You can name your application whatever you want.
-However, the name of the database will always match the application so you might have to update .openshift/action_hooks/build.
+However, per default the name of the database will always match the application so you might have to update *.openshift/action_hooks/deploy* and *php/sites/default/settings.php*.

 Running on OpenShift